wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 ## Parts: case

 This is the base of your keyboard.
-Either the PCB or the plate screws in to this piece in order to hold everything together.
+Either the PCB or the plate screws into this piece in order to hold everything together.
 It usually has rubber feet to give it grip to keep from sliding.
 Cases also add weight to keep your keyboard solid and in place.

 ## Parts: PCB

-This is the part that the key switches and USB cable plug in to.
+This is the part that the key switches and USB cable plug into.
 Some PCBs are very barebones and require soldering your own diodes and microcontroller in order to work, while others only require soldering switches, and the most convenient ones don't require a single drop of solder.

 Technically this part can be replaced with hand-wiring, but you should look up how to do that yourself.